miklevin/Pipulate.com/pipulate.md

 # {{ page.description }}

+### Your SEO Super-Powers Start Now

+Are you finding good sample Python code for SEO or asking ChatGPT to write some for you, but you need a place to run it?
+First you need to polish the code to suit your needs, best accomplished in Jupyter Notebooks.
+Then you have to put it somewhere to run 24x7.
+You probably also want to avoid paying for yet another X$/mo cloud service.

 ### Pipulate Is a Full Linux Server

 If you're running Windows 10 or 11, Microsoft has made it easy for you to run a